valiot/opex62541/docs/tutorials/Discovery.md

         endpoint: "opc.tcp://localhost:4840"
       )
 ```
-where the `endpoint` option represent the LDS endpoint and the `server_name` is the way the registered server will be visible in the network.
+The `endpoint` option represents the LDS endpoint, and the `server_name` is how the registered server will be visible in the network.

 The `discovery_unregister` can be used to delete the desired server from the LDS server.